Ainu culture

-Ainu culture is the culture of the Ainu people, from around the 13th century (late Kamakura period) to the present.
+Ainu culture refers to the traditions of the Ainu people, dating back to around the 13th century (late Kamakura period) to the present.
 Today, most Ainu people live a life superficially similar to that of mainstream Japanese people, partly due to cultural assimilation.
-However, while some people conceal or downplay their Ainu identity, Ainu culture is still retained among many groups.
+However, while some people conceal or downplay their Ainu identity, Ainu culture is still practiced among many groups.
 The Ainu way of life is called Ainupuri in the Ainu language (literally ainu + puri "customs, manners").
 The unique Ainu patterns and oral literature (yukar) have been selected as features of Hokkaido Heritage.

 Overview

 The term "Ainu culture" has two meanings.
 One is an anthropological perspective, referring to the cultural forms held by the Ainu people as an ethnic group, which includes both the culture held or created by the modern Ainu and the culture of their ancestors.
 The other usage, from an archeological perspective, refers to the cultural forms created by the indigenous peoples of Hokkaido and the northern Tohoku region after the Satsumon culture period.

 The mainstream theory maintains that the Ainu culture originated from the local Hokkaido-Jōmon culture, a merger of the Okhotsk and Satsumon subcultures.
-It is suggested that Hokkaido had a continuous occupation by a people who undertook a cultural shift.
-This is similar to the situation in which the Japanese maintained the Heian culture until the 12th century, and then shifted to the Kamakura culture in the 13th century.
-In other words, the population remains the same, but the culture changed.
-Although there was not as much of a cultural break as the change from the Jomon to the Yayoi period, the cultural customs differed greatly from earlier ones.
-The Ainu culture is considered indigenous to Hokkaido, Sakhalin and the Kurils, as well as the Tōhoku region of Honshu.
-Early Ainu-speaking groups (mostly hunters and fishermen) migrated also into the Kamchatka Peninsula.
-Other evidence for Ainu-speakers in Honshu is through the Ainu toponyms which are found in several places of northern Honshu, mostly among the western coast and the Tōhoku region.
+It is suggested that Hokkaido was continuously occupied by a people who undertook a cultural shift.
+This is similar to the situation in which the Japanese maintained the Heian culture until the 12th century and then shifted to the Kamakura culture in the 13th century.
+In other words, the population remained the same, but the culture changed.
+Although there was not as much of a material cultural break as the change from the Jomon to the Yayoi period, later cultural customs differed greatly from earlier ones.
+The Ainu culture is considered indigenous to Hokkaido, Sakhalin, and the Kurils, as well as the Tōhoku region of Honshu.
+Early Ainu-speaking groups (mostly hunters and fishermen) also migrated into the Kamchatka Peninsula.
+Evidence for Ainu speakers in Honshu is through the Ainu toponyms found in several places of northern Honshu, mostly along the western coast and in the Tōhoku region.
 Evidence for Ainu speakers in the Amur region is found through Ainu loanwords in the Uilta and Ulch people.